 Only once the output shaft is free of the rope drum, can the output shaft assembly be safely removed from the gearcase.
 Provide an adequate means to support this shaft and gear assembly before removing, as it is heavy.
-The "A" Frame gear assembly weighs 14 lbs.
+The "B" Frame gear assembly weighs 27 lbs., the "C" Frame gear assembly weighs 55 lbs. and the "D" Frame hoist assembly weighs 120 lbs.

 - (7) The pinion shaft and gear assemblies may be removed as necessary. - (8) Inspect all gears, pinions, bearings, and the output shaft spline for wear, pitting, or mechanical damage.
-Replace the gearcase assembly, as necessary.
+Replace as necessary.
+See Section IX, Figure 9-2 for replacement parts.
+It is recommended that gears and pinions only be replaced as sets.
 Thoroughly clean the output shaft external spline teeth before reassembly. - (9) Assembly is opposite of removal.
 Use a new gasket.
 Do not attempt to assemble the cover to the gear case without a gasket, as the spacing between bearings will be reduced.
 Severe damage to the hoist will occur if no gasket or the wrong gasket is used.
 Refill gear case with new lubricant per Section IV, Paragraph 4-2 before use.
 Using SG (Paragraph 4-7), grease the spline teeth on the output shaft before reinstalling rope drum. - (10) Test hoist per Section V, Paragraph 5-14 to ensure proper lubrication.